Maryland Appellate Lawyer

 If you are considering appealing a court’s decision, talk to Lusk Law, LLC.
 Our legal team has successfully represented clients in the appeals process, including cases presented to the state’s two highest courts.
 Schedule a consultation today by calling us at 443-535-9715.

-How Appeals Work
+How Appeals Work in Maryland